mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Constructing the IP header {#IP-header}

-To retrieve the source and destination address the proxy looks up the datagram flow ID or stream identifier.
+To retrieve the source and destination address the proxy looks up the mapping for the datagram flow ID or stream identifier.
 The IP version, flow label, DiffServ codepoint (DSCP), and hop limit/TTL is selected by the proxy.
 The IPv4 Protocol or IPv6 Next Header field is set based on the information provided by the IP-Protocol header in the CONNECT-IP request.

 MASQUE server MUST set the Don't Fragment (DF) flag in the IPv4 header.
 Payload that does not fit into one IP packet MUST be dropped.
-An dropping indication should be provided to the client.
+A dropping indication should be provided to the client.
 Further the MASQUE server should provide MTU information.